 Our Board oversees an enterprise-wide approach to risk management, designed to support the achievement of our objectives, including strategic objectives, to improve long-term performance and enhance shareholder value.
 A fundamental part of risk management is not only identifying and prioritizing the risks we face and monitoring the steps management is taking to manage those risks, but also determining the level of risk that is appropriate for us.
 As an integral part of its review and approval of our strategic plan, the Board considers the appropriate level of risk that is acceptable.
-Through this process, the Board assesses risk throughout the company, focusing on four primary risk categories: strategic, operational, legal/compliance and financial reporting.
+Through this process, the Board assesses risk throughout the Company, focusing on four primary risk categories: strategic, operational, legal/compliance and financial reporting.
 The Audit and Finance Committee is responsible for reviewing the results of our enterprise risk assessment on an annual basis.
 The Board also receives reports on management's progress in mitigating key risks.

 The Board has delegated to its committees responsibility for the oversight of risk management in specific risk areas.
-For example, in 2015, the committees of the Board oversaw:
+For example, in 2016, the committees of the Board oversaw:

-- Risk management relating to our financial reporting (including internal controls). - · Risk management relating to our compensation programs and awards. - Risk management relating to our capital structure.
+- Risk management relating to our financial reporting (including internal controls). - Risk management relating to our compensation programs and awards. - Risk management relating to our capital structure. - Risk management relating to our insurance and pension programs.